 Korres Wild Rose Exfoliating Cleanser

 Korres is a Greek brand responsible for some of the loveliest-scented products on the market, like this Exfoliating Cleanser.
-Yes, it gently sloughs away dead skin, makeup, and impurities, but it does so while also brightening the skin with fruit extracts.
+Yes, it gently sloughs away dead skin, makeup, and impurities, but it does so while also brightening the skin with fruit extracts, according to the brand.
 My favorite part is the soft, floral fragrance.
 Every time you use it, it smells like a rose bush suddenly sprang up in your bathroom sink.
 It's like the Disney princess of brightening cleansers.

 La Roche-Posay Pigmentclar Brightening Foaming Face Cream Cleanser